JuBiotech/Supplement_to_Heinzel_et_al._MaxEnt_2024/README.md

 # MaxEntFlux

-Supplementary material to 'Combining Knowledge about Metabolic Networks and Single-cell Data with Maximum Entropy'
+Code, models and data for 'Combining Knowledge about Metabolic Networks and Single-cell Data with Maximum Entropy'.